 The purpose of Junior Planning Conferences is to give students and their parents the tools and resources they need to navigate the many paths of senior year.
 These conferences are focused on the individual student and intended to help customize their path.
 Topics of discussions include: career and post-secondary options, scholarship and financial aid information, classes for senior year and much more.

-Parents/students should schedule a time to do their individual planning conference with their counselor to review their transcripts, credits and specific post-secondary plan.
-These meetings need to be help via google meet or the phone.
+Parents/students should schedule a time to do their individual planning conference with their counselor to review their transcripts, credits, and specific post-secondary plan.
+These meetings can be held via Google Meet, in person, or on the phone.
 All meetings should be scheduled ahead of time to allow the counselor time to prepare the necessary paperwork.
 The counselors' contact information is available on the home page.

 The following is meant to be a general timeline.
 A student’s own experiences will determine their readiness as well as an appropriate timeline to reach their postsecondary goals.
 Junior year is an especially important and busy year.
 You will have the opportunity to meet a number of college representatives who visit in the fall, practice for the ACT, and potentially qualify for the NMSQT (National Merit Scholarship Qualifying Test) by taking the PSAT.
 You and your parents will explore your future plans in more detail by meeting with your school counselor at your junior conference.